 1. Where does protein synthesis take place in the cell?

-2. Where is the protein synthesis information recorded?
+2. Where is information about protein synthesis recorded?

 3. What properties does the genetic code have?